 Designed to bring you into relationship with your physical self (audio)

 Creative, playful and thoughtful, these writing prompts deepen you into greater understanding (and are designed to support writing your memoir/life story)

 Regular, focused, devoted to you (in the secret facebook group)

 Resources list & videocall

-How do we learn together?
+How do we rewrite our personal mythologies?

 With stories to deepen into the hungry, the juicy and the soulful.

 Because stories are our teachers, and I know you’ve got a few favourites.

 Favourite myths, fairytales, folk legends.
 There are reasons why you love these stories.
 You’ve also got some stories about yourself, and I bet not all of them are kind or good.
 But they stick around, tripping you up as you live your life.

 With themes to guide our explorations.